Saturday, January 25, 2025

 Inspired By Ed Greenwood

-The Underdark is the enormous system of subterranean caves, caverns, and tunnels located beneath the surface of Abeir-Toril.
-The Underdark is not one giant cavern under Faerûn, but rather many huge networks of caverns and caves.
+The Underdark is an enormous system of subterranean caves, caverns, and tunnels located beneath the surface.
+The Underdark is not one giant cavern under the surface, but rather many huge networks of caverns and caves.
 As a result, it is not always possible to travel from one end of the Underdark to the other.

-The Underdark was divided into several domains that are similar to continents of the world above.
+The Underdark is divided into several domains that are similar to continents of the world above.

 While it is possible to travel from one place to another within a domain, separate domains tend to have very few passages linking them.
-The major domains of the Underdark are the Buried Realms, the Darklands, the Deep Wastes, the Earthroot, the Glimmersea, Great Bhaerynden, the Northdark, and Old Shanatar.
+The major domains of the Underdark are massive regions controlled by various factions and races.
 The Underdark's underground landscape varies from small subterranean fissures almost impossible for adventurers to crawl through to more conventional caves and caverns.

 But there are also wide expanses of deep water in which coral caves grow, blocks of ice that creatures hollowed out and dwelled inside, and cave-like spaces within masses of fungus or bone or else supported by bubbles of magical force.

 The Underdark's environment varies vastly from the surface world, making adventuring through it a dangerous expedition.
 Just like trekking through a desert, adventurers traversing the Underdark's passages need to be well prepared.
+The Underdark is mainly without any source of light save for the occasional luminous rocks or fungi.
+Large portions of it are also without food or water, making well-stocked food supplies a must-have when exploring uncharted terrain underground.

+Lack of light combined with a tomb-like silence makes traveling something only for the strong-hearted.
+The nerve-wracking silence makes even experienced adventurers grow agitated.
 Just like deep dungeons, the air can grow stale and even poisonous in the Underdark.
 It can contain explosive gases from underground volcanic activity or other deadly gases bubbling out of deep fissures in the rock.

 Bad air and poisonous fumes can collect in portions of tunnels and caves more or less isolated from the main vaults and caverns.
 Siphon-like tunnels holding water can also trap these gases for a long time.
 The temperature underground varies according to depth and the proximity of thermal activities in the area.
 Throughout the year, the temperature remaines stable and moderate in most regions, usually slightly clammy or chilly.
 The water underground is extremely cold and posed a hypothermia risk.

 Plant life is unable to utilize sunlight as a source for energy, and thus takes on strange forms adapted to life underground.
 Many fungi are also found underground.
 Being unable to digest normal nutrients most of the time, they rely on absorbing faerzress for their energy.